 Certifications and Degrees

-In this role, the best-paying skill appears to be Production Management; individuals who claim it among their capabilities enjoy a higher median salary of about $130K per year.
-A relatively widespread skill at CR Bard, Inc. is Quality Assurance / Quality Control; nearly one in six of employees use it for work.
-Many workers are also familiar with Project Management, Quality Improvement / QA, and Product Development.
+The best-paying skill to have in this role appears to be Production Management; employees who claim this ability report median compensation of about $130K per year.
+A garden variety skill at CR Bard, Inc. is Project Management; nearly one in six of CR Bard, Inc.'s people use it regularly.
+Many workers are also familiar with Microsoft Excel, Quality Assurance / Quality Control, and Quality Improvement / QA.

 Benefits and Perks